-If you have fallen behind on your mortgage payments or are currently struggling to make them on time, YOU ARE NOT ALONE!
-IF you are facing foreclosure or need assistance, here are some "do's" and "don'ts"
+If you have fallen behind on your mortgage payments or are currently struggling to make them on time, you are not alone.
+If you are facing foreclosure or need assistance, this page contains some "do's" and "don'ts".

 Do contact your lender as soon as you realize that you have a problem.
 Regardless of what you might think, lenders do not want your house.
 They may have options to help borrowers through difficult financial times.

 Do open and respond to all mail from your lender.
 The first notices that you will receive will offer good information about foreclosure prevention options that can help you weather financial problems.
 This may be followed by important notices of pending legal action.
 Please note that your failure to open the mail is no excuse to delay foreclosure proceedings.